chauff/cse1500-web-transcripts/_lectures/http.md

 The cyrillic URL example above transforms into the following ASCII URL: `http://xn--80aealotwbjpid2k.xn--p1ai/`.
 A URL already in ASCII format remains the same after Punycode encoding.

 One word of caution though: **mixed scripts** (i.e. using different alphabets in a single URL) are a potential security issue!
 Consider the following URL: https://рayрal.com.
 It looks like https://paypal.com, the well-known e-payment website.
-It is not!
-Notice that the Russian letter *r* looks very much like a latin *p* and a potential attacker can use this knowledge to create a fake paypal website (to gather credit card information) and lead users on with the malicious, but on first sight correctly looking paypal URL.
+It is not! **Don't take our word for it, try it out in your own browser!** Notice that the Russian letter *r* looks very much like a latin *p* and a potential attacker can use this knowledge to create a fake paypal website (to gather credit card information) and lead users on with the malicious, but on first sight correctly looking paypal URL.

 ## Authentication